Sport in India: Gilli-danda

 Gilli-danda, Karra billa or Viti Dandu in Marathi is a game played by using one small stick (gilli) and a large stick (danda) like cricket, with the ball replaced by gilli.
 It is still played in villages of Andhra Pradesh, Karnataka, Kerala (kuttiyum kolum - കുറ്റിയും കോലും), Tamil Nadu, Rajasthan, Uttar Pradesh, Madhya Pradesh, Bihar, Punjab, Maharashtra and Gujarat in India only as a recreational game among children.

-Kite-flying

-Kite-flying is pursued by many people in India, in cities as well as villages.
-The festival of Makar Sankranti features kite-flying competitions.
-It is festival which is a passion among Indians.

 Arm wrestling

 Arm wrestling (also known as panja) is a popular pastime in India, and is played professionally in India in the Pro Panja League.

 Animal events

 Pola race

-Pola race is traditional bull race organised in rural areas of Maharashtra state.
-People in villages organise it annually on the day of Pola festival.
-Usually owners of the Bulls run along with them in predefined distance of 100–150 metres approximately.
-In August 2017 and again on 6 September 2021, Government of Maharashtra banned it.
+The Pola race is a traditional bull racing event held in rural Maharashtra.
+It is organized annually as part of the Pola festival, a day of thanksgiving for cattle.
+During the race, bull owners typically run alongside their animals over a set distance of approximately 100 to 150 metres.
+Due to animal welfare concerns, the Government of Maharashtra banned the practice in August 2017 and reaffirmed the ban on 6 September 2021.